Tea Time records

 In addition to their regular monthly meetings, Tea Time organized events, such as Pride and Lunar New Year parties, film screenings, discussion circles, and presentations on safer sex education and fighting discrimination against gay and Asian communities.
 In 1992, the group also started organizing in a concerted effort around HIV and AIDS awareness and education, alongside Safeguards, a project of the AIDS Information Network.
 Their meetings and events often convened as a potluck-style gathering, encouraging attendees to bring a dish to share.
 Tea and snacks were always served.

 Initially, membership was open to all Asians who identified as gay or bisexual.
-In later writings and advertisements, Tea Tea described itself more specifically as a social group for gay and bisexual Asian men.
+In later writings and advertisements, Tea Time described itself more specifically as a social group for gay and bisexual Asian men.
 Noted members included Richard Liu and Mark Hua (founders), Howard Lee, Sang Le, Vik Veluz, Wilson Chick, as well as prominent HIV/AIDS activist and editor of Critical Path Project, Kiyoshi Kuromiya.

 Tea Time ultimately disbanded in 1993, due to lack of membership, budgetary issues, and interpersonal conflicts.
 The donor letter cites “controversial exclusiveness” as a source of discord in the organization.
 At the time, many gay, Asian social groups, such as Asians & Friends, which had active chapters in cities around the United States, were open to both Asian and non-Asian members.
 After Tea Time dissolved, some of its members moved on to another organization called Club Eurasian, which advertised itself as an organization for Asians, Pacific Islanders, Amerasians and the men who admired them.